-Specific Measureable Actionable/ Realistic/ Timely/

-Attainable Results-oriented Timebound

-Formal Learning Agenda for each Continuation of PD Cost of sub Spring 2014

-Walks by walk through round begun last year coverage has been

-participating factored into the

-teachers to observe Knowledge of the building budget

-peers in their observation tool
+1 0 idents reaching standard tee) from the 2013-2014 ath MSP will increase by (AMO growth Specific Measureable Actionable/ Realistic/ Timely/ Attainable Results-oriented Timebound Formal Learning Agenda for each Continuation of PD Cost of sub Spring 2014 Walks by walk through round. begun last year. coverage has been participating factored into the teachers to observe Knowledge of the building budget. peers in their observation classrooms four tool.(Danielson) times during the

-classrooms four (Danielson)

-times during the

 2013-2014 school Debriefing

 year.
 The goal is paperwork and

-growth in discussion
+growth in discussion.

 knowledge of

 instructional Incorporation of

 practices practices observed

-specifically in more classrooms
+specifically in more classrooms.

 questioning

 techniques used by

 other teachers.

 Informal Learning List of teachers who New activity.
 Each This is a no cost Ongoing

-Walks participating have peer observed, teacher would activity
+Walks participating have peer observed, teacher would activity.

 teachers to observe with a completed observe during their

 peers at least once inventory including prep period or other

 per trimester during intended learning, non-supervisory

 the 2013-2014 result and time.

-schoolyear.
+school year.
 Same application to own

 goal as above. classroom.